reactive-python/reactpy/docs/source/adding-interactivity/index.rst

 recipient between the time the "Send" button was clicked and the moment the message is actually sent?

-.. example:: adding_interactivity/print_chat_message
+.. idom:: _examples/print_chat_message
     :activate-result:

 As it turns out, changing the message recipient after pressing send does not change where the message ulitmately goes.
 However, one could imagine a bug where the recipient of a message is determined at the time the message is sent rather than at the time the "Send" button it clicked.
+Thus changing the recipient after pressing send would change where the message got sent.

 In many cases, IDOM avoids this class of bug entirely because it treats state as a snapshot.

 .. card::
     :link: state-as-a-snapshot